 AP is a well known and successful Hollywood movie actor.
-It's a known fact that matters related to celebrities draw hits, but I think in the near future I will move away from that, because all too often there appears to be a dark side to these persons that most common people refuse to believe, because it does not fit the image in their comfort zone that has been imposed upon them.
-Needless to say their dark side is not something I identify with, quite the opposite.
+It's a known fact that matters related to celebrities draw hits, but I think in the near future I will move away from that, because all too often there appears to be a dark side to these persons that most common people refuse to believe, because it does not fit within the limited scope of imagination, that has intentionally been imposed upon them.
+Both the stupifying ignorance of the celebrity fanbase and the daunting secrets the celebrities were tricked to embrace, reflect in their eyes, to those who see it.

 WN is a famous country singer and guitar player who also played in several movies.
 When over 80 years old he won a 5th degree black belt in a Korean martial art (Gong Kwon Yu Sul).
 Maybe the use of pot also contributed to his good health.
 He has lived an off-standard life as a private person and musician, having an outstanding record in both capacities.
 It is what makes him an interesting person, which has gained him a rather large number of followers.

 This is a hybrid artwork.
 The face was created in Affinity Photo and the tattoos were drawn in Affinity Designer.
-They do not look like the traditional hard-edged vector work, because Affinity Designer has a magnificent Gaussian blur function.
+They do not look like the traditional hard-edged vector work, because Affinity Designer has a magnificent Gaussian blur function, that allows to simulate realism.

-HK is a founding member of the No Surrender MC and was later incarcerated by the corrupt Dutch government, because the government is afraid for well organized large groups of people.
-HK, who has no criminal record, therefore is a political prisoner in the would be Dutch democracy
+HK is a founding member of the No Surrender MC and was later incarcerated by the corrupt Dutch judicial system and government, because the government is afraid for well organized large groups of people.
+HK, who has no criminal record, therefore is a political prisoner in the would be Dutch democracy run by treacherous WEF agents.

 Four years after I sprayed this portrait with an Iwata HP-BH airbrush gun and Inspire H2O paint on paper, I digitally reworked it in Affinity Photo.
-Bukowski had an elusive mind, resulting from the demanding life he was cast into on this planet, that drove him to write hard hitting, strange books, thereby gaining a considerable following of people who probably had related strange aspects to their personality and life as well.
-Bukowski never made an effort to hide his weirdness and enjoyed cultivating it.
+Bukowski had an elusive mind, resulting from the demanding life he was cast into on this planet, that drove him to write hard hitting, strange books, thereby gaining a considerable following of people who probably had related strange aspects to their personality and life as well, either in this life or in previous ones.
+Bukowski never made an effort of hiding his weirdness and quirks, and most likely enjoyed to shock others with them.

 RW, co-founder of Pink Floyd.
 Started out as a pencil drawing on crappy office copy paper, after which I applied some accents with an analog airbrush, Iwata HP-BH and Inspire H2O paint and years later I digitally edited the image in Affinity Photo.
-RW is outspoken and often is accused of anti-Semitism, but he merely is committed to standing up for the case of the Palestinian people that are direly oppressed
+RW is outspoken and often is accused of anti-Semitism, but he merely is committed to standing up for the case of the Palestinian people that are direly oppressed.
+He does not limit his involvement to this case but also supports other cases that he considers to be worthy of support that thus benefit of his renown status.

 This portrait of BP I sprayed years ago with an analog airbrush (with airbrush gun, compressor and paint on paper).
 Later I edited it in Affinity Designer and Photo.
 After having been in an ugly divorce circus with his ex Angelina Jolie, Pitt now hooked up with a woman less than half his age (Nicole Poturalski).
 It hints at the fact that adoring celebrities is mental and an utter waste of time.

 Besides bonkers celebrities, there are some with substance, among whom is Bob Marley, who transformed Reggae music and elevated it on the world stage to an unprecedented level.
-BM had something to say and draped his message inside appealing musical interpretings.
+BM had something to say and wrapped his message inside his appealing musical interpretations.
+This was an analog airbrush that I edited in Affinity Photo, decades after I sprayed it on canvas.

 This airbrush portrait I made for late great Henk Bensdorp, who was a product manager at Van Beek Art Supplies in Badhoevedorp.
 He introduced me into the world of airbrush by giving hints and all sorts of equipment that allowed me to get going.
+This painting was sprayed with the brilliant Paasche V1 airbrush, that later was stolen from me at a later fair.
 The reference picture was a stamp sized photo in a television program guide.
 Decades after spraying the portrait I did some minimal digital editing to it in Affinity Photo.

 Two centuries ago American photographer Gertrude Kasebier visited Indian reservations to photograph Native Americans in their imposed confinement to at least record some of the history that the British and American armed forces tried to wipe from the face of the earth.
 The reference photo of this young Lakota warrior was a black and white image, since colour photography did not yet exist in those days.
 His name refers to his sinister skills.